Dracks/Ember-jsingla-libs/README.md

 includes empty (to create a non-showed message object), base (a base object, with info type), error (the same as base, but with error type) and warning.

-### Required fields & Required Select Fields
+### Required (date, input & select)

-This two functions was made to easy check if a group of fields (of a form) where empty or not.
-You put an object with the fields as first argument, the fields names as an array in the second argument and it checks if there is a null value if it has more than x length (this requires the third argument of required-fields) or an id (only for select fields).
+An object with three functions made to easy check if a group of fields (of a form) where empty or not.
+You put an object with the fields as first argument, the fields names as an array in the second argument and it checks if there is a null value if it has more than x length (this requires the third argument of required-fields) or an id (only for select fields) or if a date is 1900-01-00.